BONWAG is maintained by me, David Cook, as a clearing house for personal, professional and family news.

 David and Ainslie were married – when they could afford it – in March, 1994.

 While talking on air, David rediscovered computers and the Internet in late ’94, and decided to resume computing studies in order to get a ride on the Internet wave.
 After 7 months of full-time work and full-time study he landed a job in training and support with BP Computer Group.
 Caleb was born, and in 1995, David helped start the Internet Business Center, one of the first Australian specialist web development houses.
 Allanah arrived, then Charlotte, and in 1998, David became part of the crack ‘Internet Solutions Group (back when that sort of thing was still cool) with Platinum Technology, which later become Computer Associates, then CA Technologies, Then Broadcom.
-After a stint serving as a Product Manager, and Marketing Director, he’s now part of Global Business Operations.
+After a stint serving as a Product Manager, and Marketing Director, he joined Global Business Operations.
 During that time, Sebastian arrived on the scene.

 He completed his Executive MBA at UWA in 2015 with the help and support of his long-suffering wife, their four children, his Pebble smartwatch and his iPad.